Search results for

 At just $229, the Samsung Galaxy Tab A8 is right in line with the launch price of its predecessor, the Galaxy Tab A7.
 As such, it might be tough to decide whether or not you should upgrade.
 Both share similar display sizes and overall specs, though the newer Galaxy Tab A8 will receive longer software support and has a slightly larger display.

-The Galaxy Tab A8 is also priced competitively against other budget Android tablets such as the Lenovo Tab P11 Plus ($439 at Amazon).
+The Galaxy Tab A8 is also priced competitively against other budget Android tablets, such as the Lenovo Tab P11 Plus ($439 at Amazon).
 While P11 Plus is no longer Lenovo’s newest tablet, it includes 4GB of RAM and 128GB of storage in the base configuration.
 It carries a more powerful Helio G90T chipset and an 11-inch IPS touchscreen with a sharper 2K resolution.
 The overall designs are relatively similar, with two-toned rear finishes and Dolby Atmos speakers.
 However, the Lenovo Tab P11 Plus offers sharper cameras, if that appeals to you.

 If you’re willing to spend a little more on a slate, look a little deeper at Samsung’s lineup.
 Sitting just above the Galaxy Tab A series is the FE line, with the Galaxy Tab S9 FE ($449 at Amazon) the latest device.
 It’s pricier than the Tab A8, but you’ll get an awful lot more, with a faster display, quicker chipset, and deeper software support thanks to its recency.
 It’s a good option if you want a more mature tablet.

 There’s also the Galaxy Tab A8’s successor.
-The Galaxy Tab A9 Plus ($159.99 at Amazon) has a faster, larger display and an upgraded processor with 5G support.
+The Galaxy Tab A9 Plus ($149.99 at Amazon) has a faster, larger display and an upgraded processor with 5G support.
 It actually boasts a lower starting cost than its predecessor, although you’re more likely to find the older model for much cheaper.

 Amazon’s Fire tablets are another solid alternative if you’re on a tight budget.
 You’ll trade the metal construction for plastic and lose easy access to Google’s suite of apps, but you’ll save a nice chunk of change.
 The Fire HD 8 Plus (on the product’s website) packs 3GB of RAM, 32GB of storage, and a 12-hour battery with wireless charging support.

 On the iOS side, Apple’s price increase for the 10th-generation iPad ($413 at Amazon) makes it tough to recommend as an alternative.
 Yes, it includes a few design tweaks and a chipset upgrade, but it costs double what Samsung asks for the Galaxy Tab A8.
 Instead, we still recommend the 9th-generation iPad ($269.99 at Amazon), with the base model priced in line with the most expensive Galaxy Tab A8 configuration.
 For your money, Apple will only give you 64GB of storage, but you’re getting a sharper display and a far more powerful A13 Bionic chip.
 The iPad also carries a Touch ID fingerprint reader and a 12MP front-facing camera for all of your FaceTime needs.
+The ninth-generation iPad is also getting harder and harder to find, so you may have to settle for some deal-hunting on version 10.

 The iPad Mini ($489.99 at Amazon) might be worth a look, too, though it also moves well beyond the budget tablet realm.
 However, it does offer an improved A15 Bionic chip and the option of 5G cellular access.
 Apple’s latest iPad Mini sports a refreshed design with flat edges and slim, equal bezels on all four sides.
+Should Apple decide to finally bring its M1 chip to the iPad Mini, it’ll quickly become the best small tablet around.

 Samsung Galaxy Tab A8 review: The verdict